 Round 5 - Miami: Fernando Alonso

 Fernando Alonso may have come away from the inaugural Miami Grand Prix with nul points – but the Spaniard put on a hell of a show on track.
-And it’s Alonso who takes the plaudits post-Miami, having pulled off a beautiful move on Lewis Hamilton on Lap 1 – Alonso telling the media afterwards that a slow drivers’ parade had allowed him to get a read on the asphalt at Turn 1 and plot his overtake.
+And it’s Alonso who takes the plaudits, having pulled off a beautiful move on Lewis Hamilton on Lap 1 – and telling the media afterwards that a slow drivers’ parade had allowed him to get a read on the asphalt at Turn 1 and plot his overtake.

 Round 4 - Emilia Romagna: Max Verstappen